-There’s no doubting the value of high-quality hay as part of your horse’s diet.
+There’s no doubting the value of high-quality hay as part of your horse’s diet — especially when viable pasture is at a premium because of extreme weather, such as prolonged drought conditions or multiple days of wind and rain.
 So finding the best hay bags for your stalls, pastures, or horse trailer mean less mess — and less waste — and more of the good stuff getting to your horse!
 That also means that you save money in the long run.
 A good hay bag or hay net also means that you can often control how much hay your equine eats at once, preventing him or her from gorging too quickly.

-So what’s good?
+So what’s a good hay bag?
+I’m glad you asked.
 We’ve used several different types of hay bags over the years, and these are the ones we like, broken up into various categories:

 Designed to provide a natural way for your horses to feed, slowing down their hay intake and prevent hay waste.
 Slowing down consumption aids in digestion and improves overall health.
 Great for trailering or the stall.